rmoff/rmoff-blog/content/post/lafs01e06.md

         ...
 5 more
 ```

 One of the challenges for non-Java users of Flink (like me) is navigating these stacktraces which [pop up](/2023/10/10/learning-apache-flink-s01e04-a-partial-exploration-of-the-flink-sql-client/#it-was-all-going-so-well-) even when you're using the SQL side of things.
-From bitter experience I know that `NoClassDefFoundError` means I'm probably missing a jar, or have a jar but in the wrong place, or the wrong colour, or something.
+From bitter experience, I know that `NoClassDefFoundError` means I'm probably missing a jar, or have a jar but in the wrong place, or the wrong colour, or something.

-There's also a line in [the docs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/jdbcdriver/#use-with-sqlline) that I missed the first time round:
+There's also a line in [the docs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/jdbcdriver/#use-with-sqlline) that I missed the first time around:

 > _Notice that you need to copy slf4j-api-{slf4j.version}.jar to `target` which will be used by flink JDBC driver_

 This jar is for the [SLF4J API Module](https://www.slf4j.org/).
-It's beyond my pay-grade to explain why this isn't included with the Flink JDBC driver, so for now we'll deal with the sharp edge and just go and download that too.
+It's beyond my pay grade to explain why this isn't included with the Flink JDBC driver, so for now we'll deal with the sharp edge and just go and download that too.

 ```bash
 $ curl https://repo1.maven.org/maven2/org/slf4j/slf4j-api/2.0.9/slf4j-api-2.0.9.jar -O